microsoft/PubSec-Info-Assistant/docs/secure_deployment/secure_deployment.md

       No existing DDOS protection plan found.
 Terraform will create a new one.
       ```

-6. Now you can resume the normal [Deployment](/docs/deployment/deployment.md) configuration and start `make deploy`.
-When you encounter the connectivity prompt come back here and resume at Step 7.
-7. Determine your plan for network connectivity to the Info Assistant vnet.
+7. Determine your plan for network connectivity to the Info Assistant virtual network.
 This is required to complete the deployment.
 When you run `make deploy` it will now stop after the infrastructure is deployed and provide the following prompt:

     ```text
       ____ _               _